Reports of Thorough Examination

 Whilst Provisions and Use of Workshop Equipment Regulations (PUWER) are generally well understood, the provisions within Lifting Operations and Lifting Equipment Regulations (LOLER) are often overlooked.

-Reports Of Thorough Examination are additional to planned maintenance required by PUWER and should be seen as a complete set of requirements for your heavy duty vehicle lifts in the workshop.
+Reports of Thorough Examination are additional to the planned maintenance required by PUWER and should be seen as a complete set of requirements for your heavy duty mobile column lifts in the workshop.

 The LOLER regulations state that Reports of Thorough Examination are required ‘Where work equipment is of a type where the safe operation is critically dependant on its condition in use and deterioration would lead to a significant risk to the operator or other workers.’

-To ensure you are fully covered for both PUWER and LOLER regulations a Report of Thorough Examination can be added to any of our AfterKare packages.
+To ensure you are fully covered for both PUWER and LOLER regulations, a Report of Thorough Examination can be added to any of our Afterkare packages for lifts.